BestTimesToVisit.com Logo

 Sunrise over the Himalayas from Swayambhunath Stupa

 Witness the sun ignite the snow-capped Himalayas from atop Swayambhunath Stupa, also known as the Monkey Temple.
-Arrive before dawn to avoid crowds and capture the magical moment as the golden light touches the ancient stupa and the majestic mountains.
-Don't forget your camera and a warm jacket!
+Arrive before dawn to avoid crowds and capture the magical moment as the golden light touches the ancient stupa and surrounding valley.
+Don't forget your camera and be mindful of the playful monkeys!

-A Taste of Authentic Nepali Cuisine in Thamel's Hidden Alleys
+A Taste of Authentic Nepali Cuisine in Thamel

 A Spiritual Journey to Boudhanath Stupa

 Experience the serenity and spiritual energy of Boudhanath Stupa, one of the largest spherical stupas in Nepal.
-Walk clockwise around the stupa, observing the prayer wheels and the vibrant atmosphere.
-Consider attending a prayer ceremony for a deeper cultural immersion.
+Walk clockwise around the stupa, observe the monks chanting, and feel the peaceful atmosphere.
+Visit during a prayer ceremony for a truly immersive experience.

 See all 8 things to do →